bntngbntng/Kafkube-Experimental/README.md

 ---
 ## Note
-I made it with my own production, ergo, you shall make it your own.
-This repository is probably unmaintained for awhile or anytime soon.
+1. **I made it with my own production, ergo, you shall make it your own.
+For further context, in this tutorial, I use K3S instead of Minikube for instance.**
+2. **This repository is probably not going to be maintained for awhile or anytime soon.**